Jasonzhou78/ZZ_Zhou_WEB601Assignments_MyFavouriteVehicleBrands/ReadMe.txt

     --choose scss for styling sheet
-    --commit at Github desktop and pushed to Github.com, noticed that node_modules was not uploaded (the fold is pretty big, don't upload!!!, default without uploading) --set the version number of application to 0.0.1 in package.json
+    --commit at Github desktop and pushed to Github.com, noticed that node_modules was not uploaded (the fold is pretty big, don't upload!!!, default without uploading) --set the version number of application to 0.0.1 in package.json, commit changes.
+1651
+--change the app name from Z_Zhou_MyFavouriteVehicleBrands to ZZ_Zhou_MyFavouriteVehicleBrands